tloriato/beHapi/routeToHapiness/README.md

- HELLO_HAPI
+ ROUTES
- Exercise 1 of 13
+ Exercise 2 of 13

-Create a hapi server that listens on a port passed from the command line and replies with "Hello hapi" when an HTTP GET request is sent to / .
+Create a hapi server that listens on a port passed from the command line and outputs "Hello [name]" where [name] is replaced with the path parameter supplied to GET /{name}